ginpks/TRANSPORTATION/team/m2/problem.md

 Key features include:

-Ride posting - postings from car owners who are ready to provide a ride or people who need one, Users who need a ride also can post information and the system can connect the different users who have the same destination and time to share a ride.
-Private messaging - chat to connect with each other for ride details Location tracking - provided map helps showcase the exact location for better communication Feedback form - rate your ride experience and leave your comments

 - **Ride posting**: postings from car owners who are ready to provide a ride or people who need one, Users who need a ride also can post information and the system can connect the different users who have the same destination and time to share a ride.
 - **Private messaging**: chat to connect with each other for ride details
 - **Location tracking**: provided map helps showcase the exact location for better communication